CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 3. Set the parameters for the agent as follows:
     - port: 31980 (default configuration)
-    - server: IP address of the NetQ Appliance or VM where the agent should send its collected data
+    - server: IP address of the NetQ appliance or VM where the agent should send its collected data
     - vrf: default (or one that you specify)

     Your configuration should be similar to this: